Esan North-East: Educational institutions

-Government
+Constituency structure

 The North-East Local Government Area is divided into two constituencies.
 Constituency 1 comprises Wards 1, 2, 3, 4, and 5, while constituency 2 comprises Wards 6, 7, 8, 9, and 10, making a total of 10 political wards represented by two representatives in the Edo State House of Assembly.

 Notable people

 Esan North-East has produced well-known individuals who are popular in both state and national level.
 These include: